-- The dormer extension is to be built on the part of the roof that fronts the highway.
+- The Dormer extension is to be built on the part of the roof that fronts the highway.
 Any extension beyond the plane of the existing roof slope of the principal elevation may only be constructed on the rear or the hipped side of the roof under permitted development rules.

-- The height of the proposed dormer extension will exceed the height of the existing roof.
+- The height of the proposed Dormer extension will exceed the height of the existing roof.

 - The materials you plan to use in the construction of your loft conversion are not in keeping with the appearance of the existing house.

-- The dormer loft conversion includes a balcony, veranda or raised platform.
+- The Dormer Loft Conversion includes a balcony, veranda or raised platform.

-- The proposed dormer extension reaches less than 20cm from the original eaves when measured along the roof plane.
+- The proposed Dormer extension reaches less than 20cm from the original eaves when measured along the roof plane.

 - Bats are using the building.
 As a protected species, a licence is required to carry out work on any building which may disturb or affect the bats’ welfare.

-A: Building Regulations Approval is required on any loft conversion on a house, whether or not planning permission is required.
-Building Regulations are applied to ensure that the structure is completely safe and will cover elements such as structural strength, stability, sound insulation, safety and suitable emergency exits.
+Building regulations approval is required on any home loft conversion, whether or not planning permission is required.
+Building regulations are applied to ensure that the structure is completely safe and will cover elements such as structural strength, stability, sound insulation, safety and suitable emergency exits.

-Dormer Loft Conversion Ideas
+Dormer Loft Conversion ideas

-Whether you opt for a spacious master bedroom complete with ensuite bathroom, or a pair of smaller bedrooms linked by a Jack and Jill bathroom, the additional headroom in a dormer enables you to install standard height shower fittings.
+Whether you opt for a spacious master bedroom complete with an ensuite bathroom, or a pair of smaller bedrooms linked by a Jack and Jill bathroom, the additional headroom in a Dormer enables you to install standard height shower fittings.